Destinations Italy Florence & Tuscany

 Must orderespresso at the bar

-The interior — Belle Époque chandeliers, mirrored walls, lacquered panels — is the reason.
-Stand at the bar and drink fast like everyone else.
-Sit at a table and you're paying for the postcard.
-The pastries are fine; the coffee is the point.
+A Florence café founded in 1733, on the corner of Piazza della Repubblica — Belle Époque chandeliers, mirrored walls, lacquered panels.
+Stand at the bar and drink fast like everyone else; sit at a table and you're paying for the postcard.
 At night it transforms into a serious Negroni room, jacketed bartenders included.

 Since 1733Bar only for valueNegronis after dark